nrfconnect/sdk-nrf/doc/nrf/app_dev/config_and_build/hardware/use_gpio_pin_directly.rst

    :local:
    :depth: 2

-This user guide shows how to drive a GPIO pin directly.
+This user guide shows how to control a GPIO pin directly using GPIO driver APIs.
-In the development phase of an embedded project, it can be used to collect execution timings or as a debugging tool.
+In the development phase of an embedded project, you can use this configuration to set the pin state using software, without any intermediary circuitry or additional hardware components.
+You can use this solution to collect execution timings, or as a debugging tool.

+You can copy the following configuration snippets manually into the devicetree overlay files.
+You can also use the `Devicetree Visual Editor <How to work with Devicetree Visual Editor_>`_ (either in GUI or text mode) in the |nRFVSC| to apply them.

+.. rst-class:: numbered-step

+Define the compatible DTS node
+******************************

+You need to define a new GPIO pin devicetree node for the pin.
+The devicetree node needs to be compatible with the GPIO devicetree binding.
+GPIO APIs use the devicetree node to refer to the specified GPIO pin.

+If you work with a Nordic Semiconductor device, you can use the binding definition in :file:`nrf/dts/bindings/gpio`.

+See Zephyr's documentation about :ref:`zephyr:devicetree` and :ref:`zephyr:gpio_api` for more information.

+.. rst-class:: numbered-step

-Declaring the GPIO pin
+Configure the GPIO pin through DTS
-**********************
+**********************************

-To declare a GPIO pin node, use a DTS node with ``nordic,gpio-pins`` compatible set in the :term:`devicetree <Devicetree>`.
+To declare a GPIO pin node, create a DTS node in the DTS of your board or application's DTS overlay.
-If your application does not use the same GPIO instance as used by the node, enable the GPIO port instance required by the GPIO driver.

-This DTS content can be introduced in the DTS of your board, application, or overlay file.
-Pins defined this way can be accessed using devicetree macros.
+Pins defined this way can be accessed using the :ref:`GPIO devicetree APIs<zephyr:gpio_api>`.

+Make sure that GPIO ports used by the GPIO pins are enabled.
-The following snippet shows the declaration of a GPIO pin node for **Pin 2** of **GPIO0**.
+The following snippet shows the declaration of a GPIO pin node called ``user_dbg_pin``:
-The node is labeled as ``user-dbg-pin``.
-Additionally, the ``gpio0`` instance and ``gpiote0`` are enabled, so the GPIO driver can be built and executed.

 .. code-block:: c